cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ObjectManagementApi.md

 Get Override Object With Values For Specific Target

-Gets an object in the CDO tenant with values for specific target uid.
+Gets an object in the SCC tenant with values for specific target uid.
 To use the object APIs, contact customer support or provision Multicloud Defense and turn on object sharing.
 Note: the object APIs only support operations on network objects and groups.

 ### Example